safe-global/safe-core-sdk/packages/safe-core-sdk/README.md

 npm build
 ```

-## Getting Started <a name="getting-started"></a>
+## <a name="getting-started">Getting Started</a>

-The following steps show how to set up the Safe Core SDK, deploy a new Safe, create a Safe transaction, generate the required signatures from its owners and execute the transaction.
-However, using the Safe Core SDK alone will not allow to collect the signatures of the owners off-chain.
-To do this and be able to see and confirm the pending transactions showed in the [Gnosis Safe Web App](https://gnosis-safe.io/app/), it is recommended that you follow this other [guide](/packages/guides/integrating-the-safe-core-sdk.md) that covers the use of the Safe Core SDK combined with the Safe Service Client.
+The following steps show how to set up the Safe Core SDK, deploy a new Safe, create a Safe transaction, generate the required signatures from owners and execute the transaction.
+However, using the Safe Core SDK alone will not allow for the collection of owner signatures off-chain.
+To do this and be able to see and confirm the pending transactions shown in the [Gnosis Safe Web App](https://gnosis-safe.io/app/), it is recommended that you follow this other [guide](/packages/guides/integrating-the-safe-core-sdk.md) that covers the use of the Safe Core SDK, combined with the Safe Service Client.

 ### 1. Set up the SDK using `Ethers` or `Web3`